On The Designation Of Number & Purpose

 Or:

-When, when making, making a cat a cat.
+When, when making, making a cat a cat and a dog a dog.

 Do you hear it now?
 The sentence is hunting.
 It is circling the exact point where making becomes designation, where a thing stops being merely produced and becomes itself.